 14.6.2 Awarding of Compliance Premiums

 (1) A Compliance Premium is awarded by the Program Administrator in conjunction with a REC that is generated by a renewable energy Resource installed and certified after September 1, 2005 that is not powered by wind.
-For the purpose of the Renewable Portfolio Standard (RPS) requirements, one Compliance Premium is equal to one REC.
+For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one REC.

-(2) One Compliance Premium shall be awarded for each REC awarded for energy generated after December 31, 2007.
+(2) One Compliance Premium shall be awarded for each REC awarded for energy generated until December 31, 2024.

 14.8 Renewable Energy Credit Offsets